gunrock/gunrock/README.md

 Road Map
 ========

- - Framework: The structure of the operator code in Gunrock may change significantly during near-term future development.
+ - Framework: In v0.3 we have integrated single-GPU and multi-GPU frameworks into a unified framework.
+We are exploring more operators such as Gather-Reduce and matrix opeartors.
 Generally we want to find the right set of operators that can abstract most graph primitives while delivering high performance.

  - Primitives: Our near-term goal is to implement maximal independent set algorithm and graph matching algorithm, build better support for bipartite graph algorithms, and explore community detection algorithms.
 The long term goal includes algorithms on dynamic graphs, priority queue support, graph partitioning and multi-GPU algorithms.

 Credits
 =======